Zeeeepa/xyops/docs/servers.md

 ## Metrics and Sampling

-- Per second (“quick”): CPU, memory, disk, and network; retained in a rolling 60-second in-memory buffer for UI.
+- Per second ("quick"): CPU, memory, disk, and network; retained in a rolling 60-second in-memory buffer for UI.
 - Per minute (monitors): User-defined monitor plugins run each minute on servers to produce numeric values (or deltas).
 These feed charts, alerts, and dashboards.
 See [Monitors](monitors.md).
 - OS differences: Some metrics are not available on Windows.